hantsy/spring-microservice-sample/README.md

 # Build a Microservice application with Spring Boot

-In the past years, 3-tiered enterprise application and B/S architecture can satisfy most of use cases.
-In that era, most of the applications are truly monolithic.
+10 years ago, when we talked about the topic of application architecture, what we suddenly realized was 3-tiered applications and B/S architecture, which was the mainstream in that era.
+Today we have a word named it, **monolithic applications**.

 In the latest years, cloud based applications make mobile devices become the main clients instead of browsers in your personal computer.
 RESTful architecture is a good option to serve different clients.

-I have created a Spring based [RESTful application sample](https://github.com/hantsy/angularjs-springmvc-sample) and its [Spirng Boot variant](https://github.com/hantsy/angularjs-springmvc-sample-boot) to demonstrate how to build a  RESTful API based backend with Spring technology stack and a SPA frontend application with AngularJS.
-Compare to the traditional enterprise applications, the RESTful architecture improves the application scalability by separating the backend and frontend UI codes into different smaller applications.
+*I have created a Spring based [RESTful application sample](https://github.com/hantsy/angularjs-springmvc-sample) and its [Spirng Boot variant](https://github.com/hantsy/angularjs-springmvc-sample-boot) to demonstrate how to build a  RESTful API based backend with Spring technology stack and a SPA frontend application with AngularJS.*

+Compare to the traditional enterprise applications, RESTful architecture improves the the scalability by separating the backend RESTful API and frontend UI into different smaller applications.
+And the RESTful APIs provided in the backend can serve varied clients, such as frontend websites, a mobile applications, or third-party applications.

 To improve the scalability of backend, just need to add one or more copies behind a load balance server.

 ![rest-api](./rest-api.png)

+It is a really good start point for building modern applications.

+>NOTE: Although we are talking about Microservice in this post, I still suggest you start building your application with a monolithic RESTful backend and SPA based frontend UI if you know little about the complexity of Microservice.
+In the initial development stage, you have to spend lots of time on clarifying the problem domains, defining the bounded context etc, it is valuable when you are ready for migrating to Microservice architecture.

-For building modern applications, it is a good start point.
-But the backend application is still a monolithic application.
-As time goes by, when the application becomes more complex, the backend application will be problematic.
+No doubt the above backend is still considered as a monolithic application.
+As time goes by, when the application becomes more complex, the backend will be problematic as you faced in the traditional 3-tiered applications.

 * When apply a change, you have to redeploy the whole backend application even it is just a small fix.
 * When you deploy multi copies of the backend applications behinds a load balance server, the transactional consistence will be a new challenge.